Trianon (sorority): Origins

-A National Sorority
+Expansion

 Throughout the 1930s, the members of Trianon worked to create official symbols, insignia, rituals, bylaws, and policies.
 An alumna club and a mother's club were created in 1933.
 In 1938, however, the Miami chapter struggled to recruit new members; "...several years later it [Miami] had depreciated so in value that the national organization of Trianon was forced to sever relations with this unit".

 In the 1940s and 1950s, the sorority maintained two collegiate chapters, Butler and Cincinnati.
 According to the Trianon Key, members assisted with the war effort during World War II.
 In 1947, the official sorority manual was printed – "a big step in instructing candidates for membership".
 In 1949, a Life Membership program was offered to alumnae.

-In 1957, open membership was no longer permitted.
-The Trianon pledge manual explained that "the definition of how a girl could become a candidate was changed from a written application to a girl being invited upon a favorable majority vote of active members".

-In 1959, the sorority's official magazine creased publication.
+In 1959, the sorority's official magazine ceased publication.
 One year later, the Cincinnati chapter "had only two members but stayed alive".
 The sorority was still active in the 1960s.
 In 1964, the Cincinnati chapter initiated nine new members.
 A national convention met the following year.
 The Trianon pledge manual recorded sorority data through 1967.
-An honorary member and her husband celebrated their fiftieth wedding anniversary.
-The National President for 1967–1968 was Rosemary Dudziak Thomas.

-In spring 1973, there remained only two active members in the Butler University chapter.
-Rush was held and four young women pledged the sorority.
+In the spring of 1973, only two active members remained in the Butler University chapter.
+Rush was held and four young women pledged to the sorority.
 Because there were not enough active members to act as sorority "mothers", Alumna were used including founding sorority member Priscilla Shearer Smith.
-The following fall, seven women pledged the sorority.
+The following fall, seven women pledged to the sorority.
 The Butler chapter also pledged and initiated the first sorority member of African-American descent at Butler.

 A national convention was held in Nashville, Indiana in the spring of 1974.
 Some Cincinnati alumnae attended.
 Another national convention was held in Covington, Kentucky, just outside Cincinnati.

 Demise

 The circumstances and exact dates of the sorority's formal dissolution, if there was such, are unknown.
 Butler University's archives have their chapter active as of 1974.
 Nothing is known about the demise of the Cincinnati chapter.
-All that is definitely known is that Trianon sorority is now a defunct organization.
+All that is known is that Trianon Sorority is now a defunct organization.

 The Butler chapter was active until at least May 1977.
 There were still actives in the sorority, but how were they involved is unknown.

-Purpose of Trianon

-"The purpose of this organization is to foster democratic ideals on the university of college campus; to encourage and support participation of non-Greek women students in university or college activities; to promote fellowship; to encourage high standards of scholarship; and to serve the university or college in every way possible."